avventoapps/Telefyna-App/README.md

 ## TODO
+- [ ] support auto installing of config under resources if non exists at first run
 - [ ] make Telefyna device specific, mantain a file with device ids supported and at running if the device isn't granted show video demo to help them get in touch at mail@avventohome.org
 - [ ] investigate playning slot at 20:57. it played from start
 - [ ] Create a telefyna LOCAL_RANDOMIZED special which loads folders and plays one at a time or set logic for it